wp-plugins/simple-links/readme.txt

 2. The Shortcode Generating Form

 == Changelog ==
+= 1.0.3 =
+Improved the Placement of the output when using shortcodes

 1.0.1 = fixed a couple notification level errors.

 1.0 = Release first version into the wild